laboon/ebook/text/98_glossary_of_terms.md

 __Failure case__: A kind of test where the expected behavior of the system is to fail in a certain way.
 For example, sending in a negative number to a square root function which does not support complex numbers may be expected to throw an exception.
 Compare to __success case__.

+__Fake__: A kind of __test double__ in which the behavior of the double is handled by the object itself, as opposed to being referenced by stub methods.
+These act as simpler, faster versions of the actual object, in order to make tests run faster or reduce dependencies.

 __Falsifying the invariant__: Showing an example where an __invariant__ does not hold, such as an invariant for arithmetic method that adding two positive integers should always result in a number greater than one of the numbers, and showing that 1 + 1 = 0.

 __Feasible__: In regard to requirements, possible to test with a realistic timeframe and allocation of resources.